jmgq/php-a-star/README.md

 Requirements
 ------------
-You need PHP >= 5.3.0 (or HHVM) to use this library, but the latest stable version of PHP is recommended.
+You need PHP >= 8.0 to use this library, but the latest stable version of PHP is recommended.

+If you need to run this library on an older version of PHP (or HHVM), please install a 1.x version.

 Installation
 ------------